PostHog/meta/requests-for-comments/2024-06-21-warehouse-launch-plan.md

 - [ ] Source a data warehouse customer story - @joethreepwood
 - [ ] Update onboarding email flow with data warehouse options - @joethreepwood
+- [ ] Invite Theo/Danny to try the warehouse and give what they need for a video on it - @ivanagas

 ### Bigger ideas